 “When a creature and at least one of its allies are adjacent to an enemy and on opposite sides or corners of the enemy’s space, they flank that enemy and each of them has advantage on melee attack rolls against that enemy.”-DMG pg 251

 A creature cannot flank if they cannot see their target.
 They also cannot flank if they are incapacitated.
-So long as the target is able to be seen and both creatures are conscious they are able to flank.
+So long as the target can be seen and both creatures are conscious they can flank.

 If these conditions are met and your flanking maneuver looks similar to the diagram above you and your ally are flanking your target.
 If you play with hexagonal battlemaps there’s a diagram for those later in this post or on pg 251 of the DMG.